MV10/mv10.github.io/_posts/2019-12-15-blazor-authentication-with-openid-connect.md

 The `{handler?}` parameter and how it relates to the model code is another one of a million little ASP.NET "conventions" that you just need to magically be aware of, which is annoying, but I have to admit it's all pretty concise and simple once you figure out what to do.

 And now if you run the project, everything works as expected.
 That's all it takes.

+## Expiration Problem

+Unfortunately, there is a minor problem with this approach -- the login will never expire.
+This is cookie-based authorization, but Blazor server-side works over SignalR connections.
+Those are glorified websocket connections which do not have HTTP concepts, including cookies.
+Even more unfortunately, Microsoft's current position on the problem seems to be, "We'll think about it some day, go figure it out for yourself."

+There _is_ a way to make it work, and in the next article, that's what we'll do.

 ## Conclusion